Sage-Bionetworks/synapsePythonClient/README.md

 Usage as a library
 ------------------

 The Synapse client can be used to write software that interacts with the Sage Bionetworks Synapse repository.
+More examples can be found in the Tutorial section found [here](https://python-docs.synapse.org/build/html/getting_started/basics.html)

 ### Examples